suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/test-doubles.md

 ## Suites' Philosophy on Test Doubles

 In Suites, we believe that the best unit tests focus on behavior and outcomes rather than implementation details.
-This belief shapes our approach to test doubles:
+This belief shapes our approach to test doubles and is strongly supported by [designing for testability](../design-for-testability/index.md) from the outset:

-1. We generate **mocks** (collections of stubs) for dependencies in solitary tests
+1. We generate **mocks** (collections of stubs) for dependencies in solitary tests.
+This is most effective when dependencies are [injected via constructors](../design-for-testability/dependencies-side-effects.md#constructor-only-injection) and units have [clear responsibilities](../design-for-testability/unit-clarity-responsibility.md).
 2. We use **real implementations** with [sociable tests](/docs/developer-guide/unit-tests/sociable) for testing interactions
 3. We discourage interaction verification with stubs as it often leads to brittle tests